02: Herisau to Wattwil

 Around the bend of this enchanting descent, eyes drink in the striking image of ancestral farms, guardians of time and immutable traditions.

-The asphalt, briefly intrusive, soon yields to the primacy of grass underfoot.
+Lower down, at a farm, the grass soon gives way to the primacy of asphalt underfoot.
 The soul of the landscape dances between past and present, between modernity and eternity.

 Further down, the farms of Schwantleregg stand like adorned divinities in their finest floral attire, offering the intoxicating spectacle of their flower-adorned facades, like jewels nestled in a green setting, to the beholder.

-Then, like a familiar melody, the grass reclaims its domain, unfurling the green carpet to an imposing farm, a solitary sentinel.
-A symphony of geraniums flourishes on every floor, offering the astonished gaze a lesson in harmony between man and nature.
+Then, like a familiar melody, the grass reclaims its rights, unrolling the green carpet to an imposing farm, a solitary sentinel.
+A symphony of geraniums blooms on every floor, offering the dazzled gaze a lesson in harmony between man and nature.

 Perhaps the most beautiful farm encountered thus far on the journey, with a profusion of geraniums on every floor.
 This residence, a jewel of a glorious past, embodies the quintessence of traditional architecture, where wood and stone intertwine their destinies in a perpetual reinvention.
 Where others see walls, windows, and roofs, the traveler discerns the timeless narrative of a civilization rooted in the nurturing earth.